NanoComp/meep/doc/docs/Python_User_Interface.md

 * `image_name`: the name of the image file to save to.
 * `backend`: `"native"` or `"html"`.
 * `html_name`: path of the HTML document to write.
 Implies `backend="html"`.
+* `nlevels`: maximum number of material isosurfaces.
+If `None`, at most 10 evenly distributed material levels are rendered.
+Fewer are used when the structure has fewer distinct non-background levels.

 **kwargs for the `"native"` backend: Camera settings.**